 The conversion of Kjoules to Kcals depends on a person’s gross mechanical efficiency (GME) or the percent of food energy a person is able to convert to actual mechanical work.
 For most individuals, GME is equal to 22%.
 There is evidence, however, that different factors, like training state, biomechanics, temperature, type of ride and a cyclist’s general experience level, can impact their GME.
 Thus, the number of Kcals burned for a given number of Kjoules can vary from a high of 1.33 Kcals per Kjoule to a low of 0.92 Kcals per Kjoule, depending on the individual and conditions, and is not necessarily dependent on a rider’s experience.

-- How does ROUVY calculate rankings and control system
+- How does ROUVY calculate the rankings and control the system?